gustavopaes/nanobar/README.md

 Very very lightweight progress bars (~630 bytes gzipped).
 No jQuery needed.

-Compatibility: iE7+ and the rest of the world
+Compatibility: IE10+ and the rest of the world
+(Note: works at IE7+ without animations)

 ## Demo